 Sunny Joe White

-Back in the golden age of radio — when being a disc jockey carried tremendous power and influence and could actually be the difference between an artist’s success or failure — we were fortunate enough in Boston to spend our mornings with Sunny Joe White.
+Back in the golden age of radio – when being a disc jockey carried tremendous power and influence and could actually be the lynchpin of an artist’s success or failure – people in and around Boston were fortunate to spend mornings, and later evenings, with Sunny Joe White.
+As program director for “KISS 108” (WXKS at 108.1 on the FM dial), he became one of the best-known radio personalities of ’80s/‘90s Boston and is widely remembered as an on-air legend.

-Perhaps the most important contribution that White made was his unrelenting support and fight against the AIDS epidemic.
-At the time in 1990’s, facts about the disease were lesser known and White fought hard to change that.
-He helped organize the Boston against AIDS concert, calling in favors from his contacts in the music industry, and even talking his friend Cher into performing at the benefit.
-Sunny also encouraged WXKS management to have the station sponsor and get behind Boston’s first AIDS walks to support fundraising efforts and victims of the disease.
+Perhaps the most important contribution that White made was his unrelenting fight against the AIDS epidemic.
+In early ‘90s, many facts about the disease had not yet been discovered and White fought hard to change that.
+In 1989, he was among the organizers of the Boston Against AIDS Concert, persuading his good friend Cher into performing at the benefit, and he convinced the WXKS powers that were to sponsor Boston’s first anti-AIDS walks.

-Sunny Joe White died of a heart attack in 1996 at age 42, but his legacy lives on as a legendary radio personality, program director, and most importantly as a caring human being who stood up and fought for those who needed it.
+Sunny Joe White died in 1996 at age 42 of a heart attack but his legacy lives on in two important ways: first, as an enormously respected radio personality and program director; second, as a caring human being who stood up and fought for those who needed it.
+He was inducted into the Massachusetts Broadcasters Hall of Fame in 2008.

 (by Mark Turner)